rubyblox/pebbl_app/README.md

 The `thinkum_space-project` gem provides some stand-alone development tooling for Ruby projects developed at Thinkum.Space.
-This support code has been organized under the module **ThinkumSpace::Project**
+This support code has been organized under the module **PebblApp::Project**

 Primary features as published in this gem may include:

-- **ThinkumSpace::Project::YSpec** providing support for a YAML-based gemspec configuration method, for projects publishing any one or more gemspecs within a single source tree.
+- **PebblApp::Project::YSpec** providing support for a YAML-based gemspec configuration method, for projects publishing any one or more gemspecs within a single source tree.

-- **ThinkumSpace::Project::ProjectModule** providing a Ruby module
+- **PebblApp::Project::ProjectModule** providing a Ruby module
   definition for extension by inclusion in other Ruby source modules.
 This module provides methods for defining autoloads within the immediate namespace of an including module.

 #### GTK Applications (Prototyping)

-The `gappkit`, `riview`, and `rikit` gems serve as a combined work area for GNOME application support in Ruby.
+The `pebbl_app-gtk_support`, `riview`, and `rikit` gems serve as a combined work area for GNOME application support in Ruby.
 These gems are developed local to this project and have not been published to [rubygems.org][rubygems]

 #### Sandbox